 *contains affiliate links*

-For this recipe, you do have to remove the apples skins.
-Personally I hate peeling apples, but I do have an apple slicer and it makes it SO MUCH EASIER to get make sure all the apples are uniform in size (so even cooking) and its super easy to use a pairing knife to do the apple skin at that point.
+For this recipe, you do have to remove the skins of the apples.
+Personally, I hate peeling apples, but I do have an apple slicer and it makes it SO MUCH EASIER to get make sure all the apples are uniform in size (so even cooking) and it’s super easy to use a pairing knife to do the apple skin at that point.